esycat/selenium-grid-init/README.md

-# Selenium Grid Init Scripts and Configuration
+# Selenium Grid Init Scripts

 A pair of simple init scripts to run Selenium Grid as Hub or Node server instances.